wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/visualization.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
   :description: Agentless monitoring allows you to monitor devices or systems with no agent via SSH.
-Learn how it works and its configuration in this section.
+Learn about Agentless monitoring visualization in this section.

 Visualization
 =============